LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 Care must be exercised when using this method because the shell will interpret some characters for itself, therefore distorting the source code given to the command.
-Because of this, it is generally recommended that such source code be surrounded within double quotes and that single quotes be used for any contained string literals, as illustrated in the example above.
+Because of this, it is generally recommended that such source code be surrounded between double quotes and that single quotes be used for any contained string literals, as illustrated in the example above.

 Executing Code from STDIN